-4) See if you have a decent size of audience to sell or not
+4) See if you have a decent audience size to sell or not

-Keyword planner helps you identify the number of searches a particular keyword is getting on Google.
-It also helps in getting a glimpse whether your SaaS idea has a pool of potential customers or not.
+Keyword Planner helps you identify the number of searches a particular keyword is getting on Google.
+It also helps in getting a glimpse of whether your SaaS idea has a pool of potential customers or not.

 Go to Google Keyword Planner, put your keyword and BAM!
 You’ve got the numbers telling you if you have some target audience on the internet or not.